The Hunt Museum

 Informations de contact

-, Rutland Street, Limerick City, Limerick, Republic of Ireland
+The Custom House, Rutland Street, Limerick City, Limerick,

 The Hunt Museum, in Limerick City, is home to an internationally important collection of some 2,000 original works of art and antiquity.
 Exhibiting one of Ireland's greatest private collections dating from the Neolithic to the 20th Century.